CLIENT | Screentime Productions

 Pest Management - it's about protecting beautiful creatures like these.

-We’re project managing the development of Auckland Council’s Auckland Regional Pest Management Plan; a statutory document prepared under the Biosecurity Act for controlling pest plants, animals and pathogens in the region.
+We project managed the development of Auckland Council’s Auckland Regional Pest Management Plan; a statutory document prepared under the Biosecurity Act for controlling pest plants, animals and pathogens in the region.

 Te Tii Village Development